Nageswar-Sahoo/Computer-Vision-Project/S6/README.md

   GroupNorm

   Group Normalization(GN) divides the channels of your inputs into smaller sub groups and normalizes these values based on their mean and variance.
-Since GN works on a single example this technique is batchsize independent.

      image1 = [ [[2, 3]], [[5, 7]], [[11, 13]], [[17, 19]] ]
      image2 = [ [[0, 1]], [[1, 2]], [[3, 5]], [[8, 13]] ]